 - If using an italian loaf of bread, slice into 1 to 1.5-inch thick slices and leave out to dry during the day.
 The dry bread will soak up the coconut mixture better than fresh bread.

 - Before bed, empty the entire can of coconut milk into a medium-sized bowl.
-Whisk until well emulsified.
+Whisk until smooth.
 Add the soymilk, garbanzo bean flour and cornstarch and stir until the ingredients have blended together.
 Empty the mixture into a large glass pyrex dish, enough for all of the bread pieces to fit.
 Dunk the bread in, making sure all pieces are well-covered with the mixture, cover with saran wrap and place into the refrigerator.

 - In the morning, heat 2-3 TB of olive oil or canola oil in a large flat saute pan or griddle over medium heat for 2-3 minutes.
 Add the slices of french toast and saute for 10 minutes.
 Flip and saute the other side for 10 minutes more.
 Dial up the heat to medium-high and flip again, for 5 minutes more on each side or until a nice browning has been achieved.